 And EMC bought all the rest.

 That list just scratches the surface, yet all of that activity keeps Wall Street busy and gives venture capitalists (VCs) a reason to go to work each day.
-But
+But what does it mean to data storage managers, especially those who bought stuff from a "little guy," when they see a company disappear into the corporate portfolio of a major-league organization?

 The short answer is: Who knows?
 The better answer is don't let all this buying and selling deter you from your own acquisitions -- that is, getting the best storage technology to fill your company's needs.
 When you're dealing with newer (and smaller) firms some caution is advised, but that doesn't mean you should avoid them.
 A few years ago nobody knew what a Kia was, but now it's considered a pretty cool car with a solid service record.
 Same deal with Data Domain, which created its own success with timely technology and good products; the company didn't need EMC, but I'm sure Data Domain's VCs don't mind being $2.1 billion richer.